Appalachian Local Development District Assistance (23.009)

 Credentials/Documentation

-The State Alternate's Office is the coordinator for the Governor for Appalachian investments.
-The standard application forms as furnished by the Federal agency and required by OMB Circular No. A-102 must be used for this program.
+Preapplication coordination is required.
 Environmental impact information is not required for this program.
+An environmental impact assessment is not required for this listing.
 This program is excluded from coverage under E.O.
 12372.
+The State Alternate's Office is the coordinator for the Governor for Appalachian investments.
+The standard application forms as furnished by the Federal agency and required by OMB Circular No. A-102 must be used for this program.

 Application Procedure

-OMB Circular No. A-102 applies to this program.
-This program is excluded from coverage under OMB Circular No. A-110.
-Applications must be submitted and approved by the State Member of ARC.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+Applications are approved by the State Member of ARC and the Federal Co-Chair.
 All proposed projects must meet the requirements of the State Appalachian Plan and Strategy Statement.
 Strategy statements are submitted to the Commission for approval annually prior to the Fall Commission meeting.
 A letter of transmittal signed by the State Member and Standard Form 424 are required.

 Award Procedure